retorquere/pimsync/docs/source/intro.rst

   directories using standardised and well-documented formats.
 - **WebCal**: Convention for exposing a calendar or event read-only using HTTP.

+Typical usages include:

+- Synchronising a CalDAV or CardDAV server with a local directory.
+Local data can then be accessed by a variety of programs, none of which have to know or worry about synchronisation, network connectivity, or remote servers.

+- Synchronising data between two different CalDAV or CardDAV servers.

 Philosophy
 ----------